LuYF-Lemon-love/LuYF-Lemon-love.github.io/source/_posts/TransE-原论文学习笔记-ubuntu.md

 <div id = "5"></div>

 5. R. Socher, D. Chen, C. D. Manning, and A. Y. Ng.
 Learning new facts from knowledge bases with neural tensor networks and semantic word vectors.
 In Advances in Neural Information Processing Systems (NIPS 26), 2013.

+<div id = "6"></div>

+6. M. Nickel, V. Tresp, and H.-P. Kriegel.
+A three-way model for collective learning on multi-relational data.
+In Proceedings of the 28th International Conference on Machine Learning (ICML), 2011.

+<div id = "7"></div>

+7. R. Jenatton, N. Le Roux, A. Bordes, G. Obozinski, et al. A latent factor model for highly multi-relational data.
+In Advances in Neural Information Processing Systems (NIPS 25), 2012.

+<div id = "8"></div>

+8. A. Bordes, X. Glorot, J. Weston, and Y. Bengio.
+A semantic matching energy function for learning with multi-relational data.
+Machine Learning, 2013.

 ## TransE 原论文学习笔记